pauljeter/pauljeter-astro/src/content/blog/why-i-switched-from-wordpress-to-astro.md

 WordPress provides countless plugins and themes but often at the cost of bloated codebases, potential security vulnerabilities, and increased maintenance efforts.
 While custom development within WordPress is possible, it typically demands substantial additional time and effort.

-Astro offers granular control over which JavaScript libraries and frameworks—such as React or Vue—I incorporate.
+Astro offers granular control over which JavaScript libraries and frameworks, such as React or Vue, I incorporate.
 By default, Astro includes no unnecessary JavaScript, enabling me to build precisely the lightweight, secure, and maintainable site I need.

 ### Scalability and Reduced Maintenance